8dcc/browser-homepage/README.md

     - [X] Store choices in localstorage.
     - [X] Search engine icons / text.
     - [X] Background (solid color)
-    - [ ] Add setting to replace the theme (css) ([Link](https://stackoverflow.com/a/19844757)).
+    - [X] Add setting ~~to replace the theme~~ for changing each css color.
 - [X] Change the `X` for closing the embed (ugly af) and add proper svg.
 - [X] Add settings for automatic link shortening and for disabling capitalization.
-- [ ] The text added to the TODO items is only recognized **after** the link, the text before the link gets deleted.
-Also the none of it works with youtube links
-- [ ] The todo text (container) seems a bit down on browsers like chrome (yikes) or similar.
+- [X] The todo text (container) seems a bit down on browsers like chrome (yikes) or similar.
 Most likely due to some default margin or padding for some value?
 Not on firefox.
 If that's the case, overwrite it.
-- [ ] When using a text indicator for the search engine the search icon moves a bit to the right (The width changes)
+- [X] When using a text indicator for the search engine the search icon moves a bit to the right (The width changes)
+- [ ] The text added to the TODO items is only recognized **after** the link, the text before the link gets deleted.
+Also the none of it works with youtube links.

 ## Screenshots
 ![Overview screenshot](screenshots/screenshot5.png)